puppetlabs/puppetserver/docker/puppetserver-standalone/README.md

   Additional Java args to pass to the puppetserver process.
 Defaults to '-Xms512m -Xmx512m'.

-- `PUPPET_HEALTHCHECK_ENVIRONMENT`

-  The environment to get the status of in the healthcheck script.
-Defaults to 'production'.

 - `PUPPET_MASTERPORT`

   The port the puppetserver should listen on.
 Defaults to '8140'.